 I require a retainer based on the package cost and a contract signed electronically.
 The remaining balance is due along with the all the typical wedding vendor balances 14 days before the wedding.
 You can create a payment plan to divide that remaining balance into payments spread between booking and the wedding or send it as a single sum.

-Weekends tend to fill up quickly as couples commonly book a photographer shortly after a venue is chosen.
-However, I also work with couples still searching for a photographer just months or weeks in advance of their wedding day.
-Ask me about your particular date, and I will let you know if I am still available.
+Weekends tend to fill up quickly as couples commonly book a photographer shortly after a venue is chosen which is typically a year or more in advance.
+However, I also work with couples still searching for a photographer for the same year, as well as just months in advance of their wedding day.
+Ask me about your particular date and I will let you know if I am still available.

-Absolutely, it is required to even step foot in many venues, parks, and other historic locations!=.
+Absolutely, it is required to even step foot in many venues, parks, churches, and other historic locations!
 I can forward my certificates to your venue or locations as necessary.

 Call me, send me an email, text me, or lets meet in person to talk more.
 I make myself available almost any time as long provided I’m not at a wedding photographing!